scottwolf/sxsw_2016_gentrification/README.md

 * Same as above, but for the Bay Area counties of Alameda, Contra Costa, San Francisco, San Mateo, and Marin.

-##### After completing the above steps, datasets for each metropolitan area were uploaded to cartodb.com along with the GIS shapefiles of the census tracts for each metropolitan area, merged, and visualized.
+##### After completing the above steps, datasets for each metropolitan area were uploaded to cartodb.com along with the GIS shapefiles of the census tracts for each metropolitan area.
+The GIS shapefile and the datasets were merged, and visualized, filtered by timeperiod.